Projectors

 Frequently Asked Questions

-Can any projector be used for cookie decorating, or do I need a special one?
+Can I use any projector for cookie decorating, or do I need a specific type?

 About Sarah Whitford